Paisseon/paisseon/README.md

 ### About Me ✨
 An iOS hacker who is too young, too simple, and sometimes naïve.
 Very gay for Emilia 😳

-I'm often slow to respond because GitHub doesn't send me notifications, fastest replies will be through Reddit and Discord
+I'm often slow to respond because GitHub doesn't send me notifications, fastest replies will be through Reddit DMs (chat doesn't send notifications also) and Discord

 ### Contact Me ✉️
 - [u/paisseon](https://reddit.com/u/paisseon) on Reddit